 I’m Ewout van der Linden and my work is music business.
 I have my own company Music Motion and I’ve done a lot of jobs in music business and I teach music business in several schools.
 So: I’m interested in this matter.
 But more about me and why I’m doing this, please see below.

 So: the history of those who helped musicians / composers get their music to the audience.
 A very wide subject, so where do you start?
-I decided to just start.
+I decided to just start, somewhere in the middle ages, and looking at the western music business.
 With a blog that grows when I speak to more people, get more info from readers or read more.
 If you have things to add, or you maybe want to correct me.
 Please post it!

 So, let’s just start…